 At the heart of many data intensive applications is the need to store, manipulate and analyze large repositories of multi-dimensional data.
-Such multi-dimensional data comes in many forms [1-13] including, for example, spectral elements in a parallel high resolution atmospherical global circulation model [14], tissue microarray data in a co-operative Grid-based oncology system [15] or business oriented OLAP data [16].
+Such multi-dimensional data comes in many forms [1-3,5,9,18,19,21,23,25,26,32,35] including spectral elements in a parallel high resolution atmospherical global circulation model [11], tissue micro-array data in a co-operative Grid-based oncology system [34] or business oriented OLAP data [10].

 A common challenge in all of these applications is how best to group and order the multi-dimensional data to promote efficient processing.
 For one dimensional data, sorting is an obvious approach as it groups data items that are close together in the key dimension.
-For example, if we have time-stamped transactional data items for a bank account, we may first sort them by time-stamp in order to then efficiently compute hourly, daily and monthly running balances.
-With multi-dimensional data the appropriate grouping strategy is much less obvious.
-We may of course pick an ordering of the dimensions, say dim_1 , dim_2 , \ldots , dim_d , and sort by it, but such an approach favours some dimensions over others.
-Data items that are close in dim_1 will be closely grouped, while items that share values in dim_2 , \ldots , dim_d , but not dim_1 , may be very far apart.
-If our data items represent points in 3D space which ordering is better: x, y, z or z, x, y or one of the other four possible orderings?
-Note that none of these orderings captures the natural idea of locality, that is that points that are close together in Euclidian space (and therefore more likely to interact in any physical simulation) are grouped closely together in the resulting linear ordering.
+For example, if we have time-stamped transaction for a bank account, we may first sort them by time in order to then efficiently compute hourly, daily and monthly balances.
+Andrew Rau-Chaplin Dalhousie University Halifax, NS Canada arc@cs.dal.ca

+With multi-dimensional data the appropriate grouping strategy is often less obvious.
+We may of course pick an ordering of the dimensions, say $dim_1, dim_2, \ldots, dim_d$, and sort by it, but such an approach favours some dimensions over others.
+Data items that are close in dim_1 are likely to be closely grouped, while items that share values in dim_2 , \ldots , dim_d , but not dim_1 , may be very far apart.
+If, for example, our data items represent points in 3D space which ordering is better: x, y, z or z, x, y or one of the other four possible orderings?
+Note that none of these orderings of the dimensions captures the natural idea of locality, that is that points that are close together in Euclidian space (and therefore more likely to interact in any physical simulation) are grouped closely together in the resulting linear ordering.

-A powerful and widely used paradigm for orderingmultidimensional data is the use of space-filling curves [17-22].
-Space-filling curves are continuous selfsimilar functions that map between a one-dimensional interval and a multi-dimensional set.
+A powerful and widely used paradigm for grouping multi-dimensional data is the use of space-filling curves [6, 8, 15, 17, 27, 31].
+Space-filling curves are continuous self-similar functions that map between a one-dimensional interval and a multi-dimensional set.
 By convention, they are generally defined as continuous mappings from the unit interval to the unit n-dimensional hypercube.
-Originally formulated by Peano in 1890 [22] they have found applications in a variety of fields, including mathematics [23], image processing and compression [9, 11], cryptology [24], algorithms [12], scientific computing [7], parallel computing [8], geographic information systems [2] and database systems [5, 10].Such curves tend to be good at preserving locality: points that are close together (with respect to Euclidean distance) in the multi-dimensional set tend to be close together in the linear ordering defined by the curve.
-Of the space-filling curves, the Hilbert curve (see Figure 1) has been shown to have strong locality preserving properties [21] and, as such, has been the focus of considerable research, with numerous algorithms constructed to compute it [18, 20, 25-27].
+Originally formulated by Giuseppe Peano in 1890 [31] they have since found applications in a variety of fields, including mathematics [7], image processing [21], image compression [26], bandwidth reduction [30], cryptology [24], algorithms [32], scientific computing [18], parallel computing [19], geographic information systems [1] and database systems [5,20,23].
+Such curves are good at maintaining locality in a linear ordering of multi-dimensional data.
+Points that are close together in the original space with respect to Euclidean distance, tend to be close together in the linear ordering defined by the curve.
+Of the space-filling curves, the Hilbert curve (see Figure 1) has been shown to have particularly strong locality preserving properties [27] and, as such, has been the focus of considerable research, with numerous algorithms constructed to compute it [4, 8, 17, 22, 28].